opendocsg/slw-judgments-backfill/2007_SGHC_107/report.md

 66     Mercurine argued that Canberra’s decision to enter default judgment for an excessive sum was “no mere accident or inadvertence but a conscious act” because Canberra was well-aware of the Set-off Agreement.
 Not only that, but Canberra was also insisting during the hearing and in its submissions that the amount was correct.
 In such circumstances, no amendment to the judgment sum ought to be allowed.
 It appears to me that Mercurine was not aware of the filing of SUM 2631/2007 and thus its submissions naturally did not address the fact that Canberra _did_ apply to amend the excessive judgment sum.

-67     In its submissions, Canberra cited _Philip Securities v Yong Tet Miaw_ and _Bayerische Landesbank Girozentrale v Dato Azlan bin Hashim_ [2002] 4 SLR 838 (“ _Bayerische Landesbank Girozentrale_ ”).
+67     In its submissions, Canberra cited _Philip Securities v Yong Tet Miaw_ and _Bayerische Landesbank Girozentrale v Dato Azlan bin Hashim_ <span class="citation">[2002] 4 SLR 838</span> (“ _Bayerische Landesbank Girozentrale_ ”).
 The latter case involved a summary judgment application.
 MPH Rubin J had held that the court was granted the power to make amendments so as to reduce the judgment sum to the proper figure by para 14 of the First Schedule to the Supreme Court of Judicature Act (Cap 322, 1999 Ed).
 Canberra then cited the following passage:

  Furthermore, I am of the view that para 14 to the Sch 1 to the Supreme Court of Judicature Act (Cap 322, 1999 Ed) provides that the High Court shall have the “powers to grant all reliefs and remedies at law and in equity”.
 These additional powers conferred on the High Court are a useful adjunct which the court may draw upon as necessary when it is just or equitable to do so.
 These powers are to be exercised with utmost care to right wrongs and to offer redress to applicants with promptitude particularly when circumstances make it plain that resiling from the exercise of